 After hearing from advocates from UC Berkeley’s law clinic, The Contra Costa County Board of Supervisors on Tuesday unanimously approved a moratorium on administrative fees levied against the parents of juvenile offenders.

-The moratorium will go into effect on Nov.
+The moratorium will start on Nov.
 1 and will also block the probation department from collecting on past due and outstanding fees, which have mushroomed to $8.55 million total since 1990.

 Parents of incarcerated children have been charged up to $30 per day of lockup and $17 per day for an electronic monitoring system during probation, often totaling thousands of dollars by the time the sentence is completed.
 Although those fees were assessed on a sliding scale based on ability to pay, parents and advocates at the meeting said it still placed an added financial hardship on many families who were already struggling to make ends meet.